Lionkjgame1219/ModerationOVALOGICIEL/README.md

    3. The third button is gonna be a redirect link to the player's tracker profile on the website **"chivalry2stats.com"**, the most visited site for this matter.
 Useful to find any old username associated to the player's account.

+   4. And the forth will just let you copy in your clipboard the player's PlayFabID.

+Next buttons in the main dashboard :

+- **"Add Time"** is just a button to add time to the map.
+Note that you can provide a negative value to substract time to the map.
+(e.g. "-10" to substract 10 minutes)

 - **"Match Arbitration"** is a menu that allow you to act as a referee in a match.
 Here are the options :

   a - **Rounds to win** let's you configure the number of rounds to win before declaring the end of the match.